blaenk/site/input/notes/clojure-web-development.markdown

 ## JDBC

-The `clojure.java.jdbc`{.path} namespace provides a thin layer between Clojure and [JDBC].
+The <span class="path">clojure.java.jdbc</span> namespace provides a thin layer between Clojure and [JDBC].
 A database "spec" is created that is essentially a map of configuration data to locate the JDBC driver and configure it and its connections.
 Alternatively, a JDBC data source instance can be used.

 [JDBC]: http://en.wikipedia.org/wiki/Java_Database_Connectivity